 Applicants for the George C. Thornton, III Graduate Scholarship must submit:

-- An official copy of graduate transcript
+- An electronic copy of graduate transcript

 - A statement of graduate program goals and career aspirations

 - A summary of the nominee’s master’s thesis not to exceed 10 pages (12 point font, 1” margins, double spaced); the proposal must adhere to accepted formatting guidelines (i.e., APA 5th Edition guidelines)

 - A summary of the nominee’s completed research, (but not the master’s thesis) not to exceed 5 pages (12 point font, 1” margins, double spaced; the proposal must adhere to APA formatting guidelines)